All Episodes

 They had two polls last week.

-So the headline could easily be Trump trims Hillary's lead by seven points in less than a week.
+So the headline could easily be, Trump trims Hillary's lead by seven points in less than a week.

-In a separate Reuters Ipsos poll that includes candidates from small alternative parties, Clinton leads the field by a smaller margin.
+In a separate Reuters-Ipsos poll that includes candidates from small alternative parties, Clinton leads the field by a smaller margin.

 39% support Hillary in a four-way poll, 36% for Trump, 7% for Gary Johnson, 3% for the Green Party nominee, Jill Stein.

-So the translation when all the parties are in the mix, as they probably will be in November.
+So the translation, when all the parties are in the mix, as they probably will be in November, Hillary only leads by three, which is within the margin of error, and she's not even at 40%.

-You know, folks, again, it makes sense.
+And you know, folks, again, it makes sense.

-I I want to get back to something I mentioned in the last hour.
+I want to get back to something I mentioned in the last hour.

-I think it's it's a seminal moment.
+I think it's a seminal moment.

 Most of my life, and I'm sure most of yours, presidential elections have been largely determined by the state of the U.S. economy or the perceived state of the U.S. economy.